Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/1-Coordination_And_Centralization-slides.md

 ---

-# Coorination and Centralization
+# Coordination and Centralization

-## PAst Present and Future
+## Past Present and Future